 - Track record of outstanding online reviews from actual users

 - 30-day money-back guarantee

-- Not a major issue but must be ordered for the right or left side.
+- Not a major issue, but it must be ordered for the right or left side

-- Uses disposable batteries that must be changed every 5-7 days
+- It uses disposable batteries that must be changed every 5-7 days

 The manufacturer has this video that explains how this device works:

 To help you hear better, the Elite offers both noise reduction and feedback cancellation.
 You can also choose from 10 different volume levels and four pre-configured setting choices depending on where and how you use it.